Cormark Equities Analysts Reduce Earnings Estimates for Equinox Gold Corp. (TSE:EQX)

+Several other equities research analysts have also recently weighed in on EQX.
+BMO Capital Markets reduced their price objective on Equinox Gold to C$14.50 and set a “market perform” rating on the stock in a research note on Tuesday, December 21st.
+CIBC reissued a “neutral” rating and set a C$10.50 price objective on shares of Equinox Gold in a research note on Wednesday, October 27th.
+Desjardins cut Equinox Gold from a “buy” rating to a “hold” rating and set a C$10.75 price objective on the stock. in a research note on Wednesday.
+Finally, National Bank Financial reduced their price objective on Equinox Gold to C$12.25 and set an “outperform” rating on the stock in a research note on Tuesday, December 21st.
+Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of C$13.83.

 Equinox Gold (TSE:EQX) last issued its earnings results on Wednesday, November 3rd.
-The company reported C$0.03 earnings per share (EPS) for the quarter, missing the consensus estimate of C$0.08 by C($0.05).
-The business had revenue of C$308.66 million for the quarter.
+The company reported C$0.03 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of C$0.08 by C($0.05).
+The firm had revenue of C$308.66 million during the quarter.

 Equinox Gold Corp. engages in the acquisition, exploration, and development of mineral deposits.
 The company primarily explores for gold and silver deposits.
 Its properties include the Aurizona gold mine located in MaranhÃ£o State; the Fazenda gold mine located in Bahia State; the RDM gold mine located in Minas Gerais State; the Pilar gold mine located in GoiÃ¡s State; and the Santa Luz gold mine located in Bahia State, Brazil.